Information for journalists

 For recorded or live feeds to radio stations, the studio is also equipped with ISDN connectivity using Telos’ Zephyr Xstream codec.

-The Carolina News Studio is a partnership between University Relations and the School of Journalism and Mass Communication.
-The studio is conveniently located on central campus in Carroll Hall, home of the School of Journalism and Mass Communication.
+The Carolina News Studio is a partnership between University Relations and the School of Media and Journalism.
+The studio is conveniently located on central campus in Carroll Hall, home of the School of Media and Journalism.

-The Carolina News Studio has a dedicated broadcast-quality fiber interconnection to Microspace Communications, Corp. in Raleigh, N.C.
+The Carolina News Studio transmits a 1080i, high definition signal using technology from LTN Global Communications.
+The signal from the studio is also available through Microspace Communications Corp. in Raleigh, NC.
 Microspace can provide on-demand access to most of the world’s major broadcast outlets via satellite uplink and VYVX fiber optics.